manniwood/iidy/README.md

 # IIDY - Is It Done Yet?

+## Status: For Play Purposes Only

+This code is not intended for production use.
+It is a fun way to explore some ideas with Go and PostgreSQL.
+It is very permissively licenced, so feel free to beg/borrow/steal anything that you like from here.

+## Summary

 IIDY is a little project I set up to play with Go.
 It's meant to explore ideas more than it is meant to be a production-ready product.
 One restriction I set for myself was to see how much I could accomplish using just the Go standard